Independence of Bangladesh: Path to independence

 Awami League, led by Sheikh Mujibur Rahman, won 288 seats out of 300 seats in the provincial assembly.
 It won 167 of 300 seats in the National Assembly of Pakistan.
 Despite the overwhelming victory, the Awami League was not allowed to form a government by the military administration of Pakistan led by General Yahya Khan.
 On 7 March 1971, Sheikh Mujibur Rahman gave a historic speech to resist the West Pakistan administration, through refusing to follow their orders and paying taxes.
 The crowd at the event chanted Jai Bangla (victory to Bengal).
 On 19 March, soldiers of Pakistan Army from East Pakistan and West Pakistan had a small skirmish at the Gazipur Ordnance Factory after the East Bengal Regiment refused to fire at crowds of protesting Bengalis.
-On 24 March, soldiers of East Pakistan Rifles raised the fliag of independent Bangladesh in Jessore District.
+On 24 March, soldiers of East Pakistan Rifles raised the flag of independent Bangladesh in Jessore District.

-Proclamation by Sheikh Mujibur Rahman
+Proclamation

-On 26 March 1971, Sheikh Mujibur Rahman declared independence on radio after, Pakistan launched a crackdown on East Pakistan called Operation Searchlight and declared martial law, which was heard by only a limited number of people due to the broadcasting system used.
+On 26 March 1971, Pakistan launched a crackdown on East Pakistan called Operation Searchlight and declared martial law, which was heard by only a limited number of people due to the broadcasting system used.
 Sheikh Mujibur Rahman was detained by Pakistan Army soon after.
-On 27 March, Major Ziaur Rahman, officer of the East Bengal Regiment, declared the Independence of Bangladesh from Swadhin Bangla Betar Kendra on behalf of Sheikh Mujibur Rahman and called the actions of Pakistan Army a massacre while asking for intervention of the United Nations.
-On 10 May Bengals members of provincial and national assembly gathered in Kolkata and created a government in exile.
-It created the Proclamation of Independence which was read from Baidyanathtala in Meherpur District.
+On the same day, through the radio station in Kalurghat, M. A. Hannan of the AL and Abul Kashem Sandwip, the initiator of the Swadhin Bangla Betar Kendra, broadcast the Proclamation of Bangladeshi Independence on behalf of Shekh Mujibur Rahman.
+On 27 March, Major Ziaur Rahman, officer of the East Bengal Regiment, proclaimed the independence of Bangladesh from Swadhin Bangla Betar Kendra.
+However, he later revised the proclamation under pressure on 30 March, announcing it in the name of Mujib.
+On 10 April, Bengals members of provincial and national assembly gathered in Kolkata and created a government in exile.
+It created the Proclamation of Independence based on 26 March's proclamation which was read from Baidyanathtala in Meherpur District.

-International recognition of Bangladesh
+Recognition

-Bhutan recognized Bangladesh on 6 December and India a few hours later on the same day.
+Bhutan recognized Bangladesh on 6 December and was followed by India a few hours later on the same day.
 They were the first two countries to recognize independent Bangladesh.
-East Germany recognized Bangladesh on 11 January 1972, third country to do so.
-On 7 February, Israel recognised Bangladesh following a request by the foreign minister of Bangladesh, Mastaque Ahmed.
+East Germany recognized Bangladesh on 11 January 1972, becoming the third country to do so.
+On 7 February, Israel recognized Bangladesh following a request by the foreign minister of Bangladesh, Mostaq Ahmad.

 Independence Day

-The Independence Day of Bangladesh is celebrated on 26 March on the day Sheikh Mujibur Rahman declared the Independence of Bangladesh.
+The Independence Day of Bangladesh is celebrated on 26 March, the day Sheikh Mujibur Rahman declared the Independence of Bangladesh.
 Various programs are organised in the country to mark the occasion.
 The National Flag of Bangladesh is flown on all government buildings.
 The Independence Day Award was introduced by the Government of Bangladesh in 1977.
 The award is given on the Independence Day of Bangladesh on 26 March.
-The first Independence Day was celebrated on 26 March 1972.
-President Sheikh Mujibur Rahman addressed the nation.
+The first Independence Day was celebrated on 26 March 1972, in which Prime Minister Sheikh Mujibur Rahman addressed the nation through a broadcast of the government reforms planned, such as the improvement in social rights.